slunkad/Fake-News-Detection/README.md

 | Gradient Boost Classifier | 0.99 | 1 | 1 |
 | Random Forest | 0.99 | 0.99 | 0.99 |

-Gradient Boost Classifier looks like the best model for the fake news detection problem
+Gradient Boost Classifier looks like the best model for this fake news detection problem